What is the Archaeological Resources Protection Act (ARPA)?

 The Value of the Archaeological Resources Protection Act

-The Archaeological Resources Protection Act (ARPA) provides our best tool for stopping the theft of cultural items and human remains right at the source: people who steal from ancient sites on Tribal and public lands.
+The Archaeological Resources Protection Act (ARPA) provides our best tool for stopping the theft of cultural items and human remains right at the source: people who steal from ancient sites on Tribal and federal lands.

 Careful and thorough investigations are necessary to make solid ARPA convictions.
 Land managers, archaeologists, and law enforcement must work together to achieve these goals.